1. View as quickly as you can

 So, how much does it really cost when you move into your new apartment?
 Roughly 5-6 times the rent, depending on what time of the month you move in.
 We also need to let you know that most real estate management companies don't accept credit card payments for those fees.

 From 1-8 is what the process looks like from the moment you submit your inquiry to your move-in date.

 There are only a few apartments that allow the tenants to live with their friends.
 Most landlords are worried about one of them moving out unexpectedly and leaving the other unable to pay rent.
-If the main contractor could meet the income rule as we showed before, we may be able to negotiate with the landlord about it.
+If the main contractor could meet the income rule as we showed before, we may win negotiating with the landlord.

-There are also very few listings that allow pets.
+There are also very few listings that allow pets, and the majority are only cats or small dogs friendly.
 Please be noted that most apartments that allow pets require a relatively larger sum for the refundable deposit.